Stree (2018 film): Instalments

-The second instalment titled Bhediya, starring Varun Dhawan, Kriti Sanon, Abhishek Banerjee, Deepak Dobriyal and Paalin Kabak was released on 25 November 2022.
-The third instalment titled Munjya, starring Abhay Verma, Sharvari, Mona Singh and Sathyaraj was released on 7 June 2024.
+The second installment titled Bhediya, starring Varun Dhawan, Kriti Sanon, Abhishek Banerjee, Deepak Dobriyal and Paalin Kabak was released on 25 November 2022.
+The third installment titled Munjya, starring Abhay Verma, Sharvari, Mona Singh and Sathyaraj was released on 7 June 2024..
+The fourth Installment, which was a sequel of itself titled Stree 2 was released on 15 August 2024.
+The fifth Installment titled Thamma was released on 21 October 2025.

 Sequel

 The sequel and fourth instalment titled Stree 2, starring Rajkummar Rao, Shraddha Kapoor, Pankaj Tripathi, Abhishek Banerjee and Aparshakti Khurana was released on 15 August 2024.